RandomHashTags/swift-htmlkit/README.md

 > You will get a compiler warning saying *interpolation may introduce raw HTML*.
 >
-> Its up to you whether or not to suppress this warning or escape the HTML at runtime using an method described above.
+> Its up to you whether or not to suppress this warning or escape the HTML at runtime using a method described above.
 >
 > Swift HTMLKit tries to [replace](https://github.com/RandomHashTags/swift-htmlkit/blob/94793984763308ef5275dd9f71ea0b5e83fea417/Sources/HTMLKitMacros/HTMLElement.swift#L423) known interpolation at compile time with a compile time equivalent for the best performance.
 It is currently limited due to macro expansions being sandboxed and lexical contexts/AST not being available for macro arguments.
 This means referencing content known at compile time in a html macro won't get replaced by its literal contents.
 [Read more about this limitation](https://forums.swift.org/t/swift-lexical-lookup-for-referenced-stuff-located-outside-scope-current-file/75776/6).